 Final Thoughts for Both Online Course Platforms

 I hope this article has helped you understand the key features and key differences between Thinkific and Teachable.
-While both Thinkific and Teachable of these learning management systems will work, sure bells and whistles may appeal to you even more from a one-course platform than the other.
+While both Thinkific and Teachable are packed with useful features, neither is perfect.
+Their usefulness to you depends on what you need exactly, but there’s no doubt that both are great choices.

-Personally, Thinkific is the best platform for most, especially considering their free plan to get started.
+However, personally, I think Thinkific is the best platform for most, especially considering their free plan to help you get started.

 If you want to learn about more educational software, consider reviewing my post explaining the best online course platforms available.
 Also, if you aren’t sure if Thinkific is the one for you just yet, check out my Thinkific review to dive deeper into the platform.

-The bottom line is that both Thinkific and Teachable platforms are high-quality online courses platforms, and you won’t go wrong with either one depending on your needs.
+The bottom line is that both Thinkific and Teachable platforms are high-quality online course platforms, and you won’t go wrong with either one depending on your needs.